Paypal Bingo Sites

 Paypal is also available as an app as well as a regular e-wallet.
 The latest e-wallets are only available as apps.

 MuchBetter comes with an optional debit card and contactless fob.
 It offers enhanced security and the MuchBetter Rewards loyalty scheme so looks like an interesting alternative to Paypal – but only a few UK bingo sites accept it at the moment.
-More casinos do, though, so it is probably only a matter of time before MuchBetter bingo sites appear.
+More casinos accept MuchBetter, though, so it is probably only a matter of time before MuchBetter bingo sites appear.
 Interestingly, MuchBetter can itself be funded using CashtoCode.

 Luxon is another e-wallet app that isn’t widely available at the moment but looks set to gain traction in the near future.